Wrap up warm and don as many layers as you can – looks like alfresco drinking is the key to our sanity this, the winter of our discontent.

 Practical Tips for Outdoor Drinking in London

-- It’s boring but if I had to give you one piece of advice it would be book, book, book – and preferably not just on the day either.
-Look, I know it’s a right royal PITA but lots of the smaller spots book up quickly and days in advance.
+- It’s boring but if we had to give you one piece of advice it would be book, book, book – and preferably not just on the day either.
+Look, we know it’s a right royal PITA but lots of the smaller spots book up quickly and days in advance.

 - Not all outdoor bars in London are created equal – it’s worth checking whether the space has heating and whether it’s covered so you can dress accordingly.